huggingface/local-gemma/README.md

 ## Python Usage

   > [!NOTE]
-  > The `pipx` installation method creates its own Python environment, so you won't be able to use this library in a Python script.
+  > The `pipx` installation method creates its own Python environment, so you will need to use a different installation method to use this library in a Python script.

 Local Gemma-2 can be run locally through a Python interpreter using the familiar Transformers API.
 To enable a preset, import the model class from `local_gemma` and pass the `preset` argument to `from_pretrained`.
 For example, the